hexjelly/hexbot/README.md

 ## lastfm.js
 **!(lastfm|lfm) [user]**

 Shows the currently playing track of user (defaults to nick if nothing specified), or if no currently playing track; the last one played.
+Requires API key.

 ## translate.js
 **!tr [:en] [:jp] translation text**